 The Profit to Earnings ratio or P/E ratio is a very common number people use to tell whether a stock is a good value or not.
 What this number tells you in a nutshell, is how much money you would be paying for every $1 in company earnings.

 A stock with a P/E ratio of 15 lets you know that investors are willing to pay $15 for every dollar in company earnings.
 The higher the number is, the more it implies that people are expecting the stock to eventually have a lot of growth.
 Many internet and technology stocks tend to have a higher P/E as investors are looking for higher returns down the line.

 Of course, P/E ratios do and will change.
 It’s a good practice to keep an eye on the ratio, especially after earnings reports, to see if the stock is still something you’d like in your portfolio.
 You’ll notice stocks that have similar prices can have very different P/E ratios.
 The question you have to ask yourself is how much are you willing to pay for their earnings.

 Yep, the price of the stock.
 I know it seems pretty obvious but the stock price can tell you a lot about whether a company is a good buy or not.
 What you actually want to look at is the price history of the stock.

-There isn’t a stock that only goes up and never goes down.
+There isn’t a stock that goes up and never comes down.
 But there are quite a few stocks that if you look at them over the long run, have pretty much slowly risen in value.

 If you’d like to get more details on what exactly you should look for on a stock chart, check this out here.